Kate Middleton And Prince William Split: Ten Years Later, Find Out Why

 — Rvay Eman (@RvayEman) April 29, 2011

-Incredible though it is to think about now, there was a time when the future didn’t look good for Middleton and Prince William.
+Incredible as it is to think about now, there was a time when the future didn’t look good for Middleton and Prince William.
 Today, the Cambridges are well established as possibly the happiest, most grounded royal couple the British royal family has ever had.
 Fans love Kate and William as much as they appear to love each other.

 Happy Birthday Kate Middleton !!!
 You have a wonderful personality and Prince William is so lucky to have you by your side!!! ????❤????????????????